Golden-Repair/bashrc-startpage/README.md

 ### Floating

-In the floating layout, you can drag the windows around by holding 'ctrl' on your keyboard and dragging the window.
+In the floating layout, you can arrange the windows by dragging and resizing them on their side borders.
-- left click: move window position
-- right click: change window size

  window locations and dimensions are stored in the config and should be persistent upon refreshing the page.
 This way you can arrange your windows in a way that you like.

 Note: The window locations are absolute.
 Meaning that if you place a window on, e.g., the bottom-right corner on a big screen and then resize your screen the window might be out of the visible area.
-I might improve this with some additional checks later on.
+There are some checks to bring them back upon refreshing the page, but i did not test this too much :)

 ## Available programs